Frequently Asked Questions

 Please note that this is a general drawback with profit switching and is related to how each pool is doing the profit switching.
 For any questions about lower payouts than expected, please contact the pool operators.
 Awesome Miner is not a mining pool and will not take responsibility for the payout.

 To learn about why the profit information in Awesome Miner may be different from what the mining pools are reporting, see: Coin and profit statistics.

 How can I see coin and profit information in the list of all miners?

 You must define which coin you are mining for the active pool.
 Select a miner in the list and open the Pools tab in the lower part of the screen.
 Select the active pool and click the toolbar button Define coin.
 Select for example Bitcoin or Litecoin from the list.
 For more information, see: Coin and profit statistics

 Can you add a new coin with profit information?

-Awesome Miner automatically includes all coins from the WhatToMine.com and CoinCalculators.io main listings.
-If a new coin is added with properties and profit information on WhatToMine or CoinCalculators, it will automatically appear in Awesome Miner.
-Any requests about new coins should be sent to the WhatToMine or CoinCalculators team.
+Awesome Miner automatically includes all coins from the main listings of WhatToMine.com, CoinCalculators.io and CoinToMine (if configured in the Options dialog, Statistics Provider section).
+If a new coin is added with properties and profit information by any of these coin providers, it will automatically appear in Awesome Miner.
+Any requests about new coins should be sent to the WhatToMine, CoinCalculators or CoinToMine teams.

 If a coin is removed by WhatToMine or CoinCalculators, it will automatically be removed from Awesome Miner as well.